b7a/Deli-Hud/README.md

 # Deli Hud

-Deli HUD updated by Hypnotize, further improved by me.
+Deli HUD updated by Hypnotize, further improved by bLa.

 <a>LINKS</a>
 ====